dagreatbrendino/trivia-game/README.md

     currentQuestion.timeleft =15;
     $("#timer").html("<h4>" + currentQuestion.timeleft + "</h4>");
     timer();
+}
 ```
-After a question object from the questions array is assigned to the **currentQuestion**, jQuery is used to update the question on the DOM.
+After a question object from the **questions** array is assigned to **currentQuestion**, jQuery is used to update the question on the DOM.
 The correct answer is given a value of 1, and the incorrect answers are given a value of 0, wich will be important in determining the result of the question.
 Finally, the timer will be reset.